This post may contain affiliate links. Read my full disclosure policy.

-This recipe for Enchilada Stuffed Spaghetti Squash is packed full of healthy ingredients without compromising on flavor!
-It’s grain-free and vegan adaptable!
+This recipe for Enchilada Stuffed Spaghetti Squash is packed full of healthy veggies without compromising on flavor!
+It’s grain-free and vegan adaptable, perfect for mixed households where some eat meat and some are vegan or vegetarian.

 There once was a time when, like Brian, I too could consume 10,000 calories a day and magically it would evaporate!
 Not anymore.
 Not for a long long time.
 If you are a woman over forty, you will understand this strange phenomenon.
 Almost overnight, the metabolism just decides to slow way waaayyyyy down, and begins taking it easy.
 Like it’s on vacation. 😉

 But my hunger hasn’t slowed down one bit.
 So lately, I find myself reading labels, gravitating towards things that are more naturally filling and full of fiber.
-I lighten up my meals a bit by pairing down on cheese for example, while keeping Brian’s a little more rich and hearty (he who burns calories, while blinking).
+I lighten up my meals a bit by pairing down on cheese for example, while keeping Brian’s richer and heartier (he who burns calories, while blinking).

-For pretty presentation, try slicing spaghetti squash crosswise, creating two upright bowls.
+For a pretty presentation, try slicing spaghetti squash crosswise, creating two upright bowls.

 Turn over and bake in the oven on parchment paper or a greased sheet pan for 40 minutes.